StevenTang1998/steventang1998.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a member of the [Qwen Team](https://qwenlm.github.io/) at Alibaba, where I have been deeply involved in the development of the Qwen series of large language models, including Qwen2.5, QwQ, and Qwen3.
-I graduated from Renmin University of China, where I conducted research under the supervision of Professor Wayne Xin Zhao in the [AI Box Lab](https://aibox.ruc.edu.cn/).
+I graduated from Renmin University of China, where I conducted research under the supervision of Professor Wayne Xin Zhao in the [AI Box](https://aibox.ruc.edu.cn/) lab.
 My primary research focus lies in improving human alignment for large language models.
 I have authored several papers published in top-tier conferences and journals, such as ICLR, ACL, EMNLP, and CSUR
 .

 If you're interested in collaborating or joining our team, feel free to reach out by sending your resume to [steventianyitang@outlook.com](mailto:steventianyitang@outlook.com).

+<br><br>

 Selected Publications
 ======